 The Singapore Taxation exam is only held in Singapore.

-The aims of this segment are:
+The aims of this subject are:

 - to provide individuals with an overview of the Singapore tax system, a sound foundation on the principles of taxation of income and a good appreciation of how these principles and the provisions of the Income Tax Act are applied in the taxation of individuals, unincorporated businesses and corporations